CollaboratorsCoding/Admin-demo/README.md

 <img src="README-FILES/admin.png"/>
 </p>

-If you want run this app on your computer, first you must add variables to file `.env`.
+If you want run this app on your pc, first you must add variables to file `.env`.

 ### For Cloudinary settings:
 ```bash